cozodb/cozo/docs/source/setup.rst

 Getting started
 ======================

 Cozo is distributed as a single executable.
 To get started, download the executable for your platform and uncompress it.
 After decompression, you may also need to give it executable permission by ``chmod +x ./cozo`` on Unix-based systems.

 The pre-compiled distributions of Cozo support Linux, Mac and Windows.
-As building on Windows is very different from building on UNIX-based systems, the Windows build hasn't received as much attention as the other builds and may suffer from inferior performance and Windows-specific bugs.
-For Windows users, we recommend running Cozo under `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_ if possible, especially if your workload is heavy.
+As the toolchain on Windows is very different from UNIX-based systems, the Windows build hasn't received as much attention as the other builds, and may suffer from inferior performance and Windows-specific bugs.
+For Windows users,
+we recommend running Cozo under `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_ if possible, especially if your workload is heavy.

 ---------------
 Running Cozo